 - You must have the necessary finances to care for the dog.

 Dog owners must be able to command and care for their service dog independently and provide a stable home environment for their animal.
 Often, owners are required to be a part of their service dog’s training as well.

 How Much Does A Service Dog Cost

 The help provided by a service dog may be invaluable to you, but the toll on your bank account may cause you to question if it is really necessary.

 Service dogs are expensive because of the training that is involved to get them ready to care for their owner.
 Training could cost anywhere between $30-$40,000.
 On top of this cost, you have costs of food, grooming and veterinary visits each year.
 Some organizations will help individuals receive service dogs at little to no cost through fundraising.
-So, if cost is an issue for you, you aren’t immediately ruled out.
+So, if the cost of a service dog is an issue for you, you aren’t immediately ruled out.

 Service dogs can change your life and it is only fitting that every individual in need can have access to this opportunity.

 Can Your Dog Become My Service Animal